wb3rg/CL4R1T4S/README.md

 📌 Why This Exists

+    "In order to trust the output, one must know the input."

 AI labs shape how models behave using massive, unseen prompt scaffolds.

 These prompts define:

     What AIs can’t say